brandorn/brandorn.com/_posts/projects/2017-04-26-build-some-bookshelves.md

 active: projects

 title: Build Yourself Some Bookshelves to Be Proud Of
-description: An amateur's guide to preparing and mounting handsome hanging shelves without destroying your walls (or your budget, or yourself) in the process.
+description: An amateur's guide to preparing and mounting hanging shelves without destroying your walls (or your budget, or yourself) in the process.
 thumb: bookshelves/bookshelves-thumb.png
-intro: An amateur's guide to preparing and mounting handsome hanging shelves without destroying your walls (or your budget, or yourself) in the process.
+intro: An amateur's guide to preparing and mounting hanging shelves without destroying your walls (or your budget, or yourself) in the process.
 ---

 <figure class="double-wide">